INRIA/scikit-learn-mooc/jupyter-book/appendix/glossary.md

 line will be predicted as a blue sample while a sample lying on the right of the line will be predicted as an orange sample.
-Here, we have a linear [classifier](#classifier) because the decision rule is defined as a line (in higher dimensions this would be an hyperplane).
+Here, we have a linear [classifier](#classifier) because the decision rule is defined as a line (in higher dimensions this would be a hyperplane).
 However, the shape of the decision rule will depend on the [model](#model) used.

 ### classifier